devhl-labs/CocApi/README.md

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">
 ```
-If you have problems finding one of the required nuget packages, add https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json as a source.
+If you have problems finding one of the required nuget packages, add https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json as a source.</br></br>
+If the objects update too slow or two fast, modify the properties of the CocApiConfiguration.
+TokenObject rate limits are bad.
+TokenObject preemptive rate limits are okay, though it does indicate the library is updating as fast as the TokenTimeOut allows.